 My name’s Ted Pearlman.
 I’m married to Allison, an architect.
-We live in Denver, Colorado, with our ridiculous sixth-grader, Oscar, who likes to make tiny dimetrodons out of hot glue, and Mabel, our couch potato Newfoundland pup.
+We live in Denver, Colorado, with our ridiculous soon-to-be seventh-grader, Oscar, who likes to make tiny dimetrodons out of hot glue, and Mabel, our couch potato Newfoundland pup.

 Resume-wise, I have a BA in Music (Cornell ’90), am a certified Gordon communications trainer, and spent many years in the tech industry with companies like Sony and IBM.